Sangeetha216/Sangeetha216/README.md

 ### 🚀 About Me

-- 🎯 Aspiring **Data Scientist & Data Analyst**
+- 🤖 Aspiring **AI/ML Engineer & Data Scientist**
-- 🤖 Focused on **AI & Machine Learning**
+- 🧠 Built **end-to-end Machine Learning & Deep Learning projects** across classification, predictive modeling, and computer vision using **Scikit-learn, XGBoost, TensorFlow, and Keras**
-- 🐍 Comfortable working with **Python**, from data wrangling to model deployment
+- 🐍 Strong hands-on experience with **Python, NumPy, Pandas, and SQL/MySQL** for data preparation, analysis, and modeling
-- 🧠 Exploring **Deep Learning** — CNNs, transfer learning, and computer vision
+- 📈 Experienced in **feature engineering, model evaluation, and hyperparameter tuning**
-- 🛠️ Currently building **end-to-end ML projects**, from data to insights
+- 🖼️ Skilled in **deep learning architectures like CNNs and transfer learning** for image classification tasks
-- 📊 Also working with **Power BI** for data analytics & visualization
+- 📊 Proficient in **Power BI, Power Query, and DAX** for data analytics and business intelligence
-- 💬 Ask me about: Machine Learning, Deep Learning, Computer Vision, Data Analysis
+- 💬 Ask me about: **Machine Learning, Deep Learning, Computer Vision, Python, SQL, and Power BI**

 ---